Hart Island: Ferry service

 The city formerly operated a 24/7 ferry service between City and Hart islands, which ran every forty-five minutes during the day and less frequently at night.
 The ferries also transported corpses.
 By the 1960s, two ferryboats were used for the Hart Island ferry service; the Michael Cosgrove (built 1961) and the Fordham (in service 1922–1982).
 The service was extremely expensive to operate; in 1967, about 1,500 people per month used the service and the city spent $300,000 per year to keep it running.
 By 1977, the city had discontinued frequent ferry service and provided seven trips a day.
 The Department of Correction offered one guided tour of the island in 2000.
-Under legislation enacted in 2019, the New York City Department of Transportation was to operate the ferry at a higher frequency.
+Under legislation enacted in 2019, the New York City Department of Transportation was to operate the ferry at a higher frequency; as of 2024, the island is served by ferries twice a month.

 Loosening of restrictions

 The process of visiting the island has been improved due to efforts by the Hart Island Project and the New York Civil Liberties Union.
 An ecumenical group named the Interfaith Friends of Potter's Field and another organization called Picture the Homeless has also advocated for making the island more accessible.
 The Department of Correction opposed further loosening of restrictions on accessing Hart Island; a 2016 The New York Times article quoted a Corrections official as saying: "As long as D.O.C. runs the facility, we are going to run it with the D.O.C. mentality".

 In July 2015, the Department of Correction instituted a new policy, wherein up to five family members and their guests were allowed to visit grave sites on one weekend per month.
 The first visit took place on July 19, 2015.
 Visits to individual graves, which take place twice a month, are restricted to individuals who had a close relationship with the deceased.
-Visits to Hart Island's gazebo, which occur once a month, are available to the general public.
+Monthly guided visits to Hart Island's gazebo were available to the general public.
 The ferry leaves from a restricted dock on City Island.
 In 2017, the city government increased the maximum number of visitors per month from 50 to 70.
 During the COVID-19 pandemic, the public was not allowed to visit Hart Island; though visits resumed in May 2021, the number of visitors allowed on each ferry trip was decreased to ten.